PingCAP-QE/Naglfar/README.md

 ### Apply ProcChaos

-The `ProcChaos` means process chaos, you can define some pattern and rules to kill processes once or in period.
+The `ProcChaos` means process chaos, you can define some patterns and rules to kill processes once or in a period.

 ```yaml
 apiVersion: naglfar.pingcap.com/v1